Handbook on Assessment at Duke

 Oversees self-evaluation activities within the program.

-Leads the development and yearly review of learning outcomes for the undergraduate experience.
+Leads the development and yearly review of learning outcomes for the educational experience.

 Assigning of responsibilities